 Avoid citrus juices (such as orange juice or lemonade) and salty or spicy foods.
 These may cause more pain in the mouth sores.

-Call the doctor if your otherwise healthy child has any of the following:
+Call the child's provider if your otherwise healthy child has any of the following:

 A mouth sore that doesn’t go away within 14 days